 There are two campgrounds located in the park, only one permits the use of generators.
 The campground facilities include showers, toilets and water.
-Campsites at Windjana Gorge can be booked in advance online at parks.dbca. wa.gov.au/park-stay.
 There is also a day-use area with picnic tables, toilets and an information shelter.
 Camp fires are only permitted in designated fire rings and must be extinguished nightly.
 All firewood should be brought with visitors and is not to be collected within the park.
 Fire should be used responsibly and is not permitted during periods of Very High, Extreme or Catastrophic fire danger.
 Please ask a park ranger if you are unsure about lighting a fire.

 Universal access is applicable to toilets only.
-Wildlife Windjana Gorge National Park supports many plants and animals typical of the Kimberley region.
-Visitors may see freshwater crocodiles, black flying foxes, corellas and pythons.
-A range of birds may be seen including great bowerbirds, black and whistling kites, zebra and doublebarred finches, along with water birds like egrets, herons, brolgas and glossy ibis as well as bustards.
-There may also be Below Bird life at Windjana Gorge.